pytest-dev/pyfakefs/README.md

 touching the real disk.
 The software under test requires no modification to work with pyfakefs.

 pyfakefs works with Linux, Windows and MacOS.

-Auto-generated documentation for the current version can be found [here](http://jmcgeheeiv.github.io/pyfakefs/).
+The current pyfakfs API is referenced in the [auto-generated documentation](http://jmcgeheeiv.github.io/pyfakefs/).
-For an overview over changes in last versions of pyfakefs look [here](CHANGES.md).
+A list of changes in the latest versions can be found in the [Release Notes](CHANGES.md).

 ## Usage
 There are two approaches to implementing tests using pyfakefs.